 Can I rebalance without special lab equipment?

-Often yes, if your BMS exposes per-cell data and your manufacturer-approved procedure is followed.
+Often yes, if your BMS exposes per-cell data and you follow the manufacturer-approved procedure.
 Precision bench work is useful but not always required for field correction.

 Should I replace a whole pack because one cell drifts?